-DataGrip includes predefined keymaps and lets you customize frequently used shortcuts.
+DataGrip includes several predefined keymaps and lets you customize frequently used shortcuts.

-DataGrip automatically selects a predefined keymap based on your environment.
-Make sure that it matches the OS you are using or select the one that matches shortcuts from another IDE or editor you are used to (for example, Eclipse or NetBeans).
+DataGrip automatically suggests a predefined keymap based on your environment.
+Make sure that it matches the OS you are using or select the one that matches shortcuts from another IDE or editor you are used to (for example, Eclipse or NetBeans ).

 The keymap itself is a list of actions with corresponding keyboard and mouse shortcuts, and abbreviations.
 To find an action by name, type it in the search field.
 If you know the shortcut of an action, click and press the key combination in the Find Shortcut dialog.